-Many multiboot solutions such as YUMI, Multisystem, XBOOT, etc. work by recognising what the payload/ISO file is (or you tell it what type it is) and then it will create it's own special menu which is specific to that version of linux ISO.
+Many multiboot solutions such as YUMI, Multisystem, XBOOT, etc. work by recognising what the payload/ISO file is (or you need to tell it what type it is) and then it will create it's own special menu which is specific to that version of linux ISO.
 They typically use special 'cheat codes' to boot directly from an ISO, or need to extract files from the ISO or re-make the ISO and patch the files.
 This means that these types of utilities need to be constantly updated by their authors, because linux distro versions continuously change.
-It also makes deleting payloads difficult.
+This also makes changing and deleting payloads from the menus difficult.
 E2B avoids this because, for linux ISOs, it uses a special grub4dos feature to map the ISO file as a special partition on the USB drive which linux can access as a 'CD filesystem'.
-You also get the full original boot menu - see below for more details and also 'How E2B was born'.
+You also get the full original linux boot menu - see below for more details and also 'How E2B was born'.

-Easy2Boot starts from \_ISO\e2b\grub\menu.lst.
-The number of ISO and .imgPTN files in the \_ISO\Windows folders are counted - if no files are found, then the 'Install Windows Menu' entry is not shown in the Main menu.
+Easy2Boot then starts from \_ISO\e2b\grub\menu.lst.
+The number of ISO and .imgPTN files in the \_ISO\Windows folders are counted - if no files are found, then the 'Install Windows Menu' entry will not shown in the Main menu.

 As each file is added to the menu file held in memory, any special 'Keywords' like $HOME$ and $$STRxxxx are translated\expanded ($$STRxxxx keyword text is obtained from a STRINGS.txt file - there is a different one for each language)

 Sub-Menu folders are defined in the \_ISO\MAINMENU\ZZSubMenuAll.mnu file (the actual filename of .mnu files is not important)

 If there are one or more .ISO or .imgPTN files in one of the \_ISO\WINDOWS\xxxx folders, the Windows Install menu entry is added to the menu.